Trunk2004/CaRL/CARLA/README.md

 ```
 CaRL does not use sensor data, so if you do not want to use the spectator camera of CARLA, you can start CARLA in CPU mode to save compute using the `-nullrhi` option.
 Additionally, you might want to set the `-carla-rpc-port=2000`, `-nosound` `-carla-streaming-port=6000` options in particular if you run multiple servers or non-default ports.
+By default, CARLA allocates a number of threads that is proportional to the number of cores on the CPU.
+For high-end server CPUs this can be way too many threads.
+Fortunately CARLA has features to control this albeit undocumented at the moment.
+For training, we use these additional options: `-RPCThreads=2` `-StreamingThreads=2` `-SecondaryThreads=2` `-nothreading` that limit the number of parallel threads.

 ### Evaluation Debugging
 To evaluate a model, run [leaderboard_evaluator.py](original_leaderboard/leaderboard/leaderboard/leaderboard_evaluator.py) as the main Python file.